MaherSaleem/laravel-counters/README.md

 ### 2) Using Counters with no models.
 Sometimes, you have general counters that are not associated with any models, for example the number visitor for your website.

-Therefore, this package will allow you to deat with Counter with these types.
+Therefore, this package will allow you to deal with Counter with these types.

 ```php